sergepaulc/ML-Class-for-Everyone/README.md

-# ML-Class-for-Everyone
+# ML Class for Everyone

-Machine learning class for everyone
+## A Gentle Introduction to Machine Learning for Eeveryone